 Residuals and diagnostics play a similar, crucial role for model-checking in mixed models as they do in ordinary linear models.
 The mechanics and interpretations are analogous (see Sections 14.8 and 14.9), but the additional model assumptions (for the random effects) should be evaluated critically together with the other assumptions.
-Accordingly, mixed models contain additional 'residuals'---one set of residuals per random effect in the model.
-(Note Be aware that residuals at the different hierarchical levels contain different numbers of observations; eg the blood pressure dataset has only 29 group-level residuals.)
+Accordingly, mixed models contain additional 'residuals'-one set of residuals per random effect in the model.
+(Note Be aware that residuals at the different hierarchical levels contain different numbers of observations; eg the SCC dataset has only 40 herd-level residuals.)
 The residuals include not only the effects for the hierarchical levels but also the random slopes, ie in a model with random intercepts and slopes, there are 2 sets of residuals at the corresponding level.
 These residuals are, in reality, predicted values of the random variables in the model (as discussed in the previous section).
-In the usual sense, residuals are differences between observed and expected values; however, there are no observed group values here, so the term predicted values seems preferable.
+In the usual sense, residuals are differences between observed and expected values; however, there are no observed herd values here, so the term predicted values seems preferable.
 Influence diagnostics are also computed at each hierarchical level and for each random effect.
-Recent advances in software for multilevel analysis have given access to residuals and diagnostics in many major software packages, although some differences in implementation exist, in particular with respect to the definition of standardised residuals (see Skrondal and Rabe-Hesketh (2009) for a detailed discussion of this topic).
-A case study of model-checking using residuals and diagnostics (Langford and Lewis, 1998) recommended to first inspect the residuals at the highest hierarchical level, and then gradually work downwards.
-Thus, before looking at individual patients being influential, or not fitted well by the model, we examine the same questions for the groups (centres).
-This is because several of the individuals being flagged could stem from the same group, so the 'problem' might be with the group rather than with the individual.
-Example 21.9 presents group-level residuals and diagnostics for the blood pressure data.
+Recent advances in software for multilevel analysis have given access to residuals and diagnostics in many major software packages, although some differences in implementation exist, in particular with respect to the definition of standardised residuals (see Skrondal and Rabe-Hesketh, 2009 for a detailed discussion of this topic).
+A case study of model-checking using residuals and diagnostics (Langford & Lewis, 1998) recommended to first inspect the residuals at the highest hierarchical level, and then gradually work downwards.
+Thus, before looking at individual cows being influential or not fitted well by the model, we examine the same questions for the herds.
+This is because several of the cows being flagged could stem from the same herd, so the 'problem' might be with the herd rather than with the individual cow.
+Example 21.9 presents herd-level residuals and diagnostics for the SCC data.